Donald Berwick, MD, MPP, Founder, President and CEO

 “Hospitals don’t like to admit mistakes because they think many are not preventable.
 The feeling is that inevitably there will be deaths and injuries and the public needs to understand that things sometimes go wrong.
 But this doesn’t acknowledge that often deaths and injuries take place because of human or system error or a combination of both – both of which are preventable.”

-To launch the campaign, Dr. Berwick and IHI set about recruiting some of the most100,000 Lives Campaign influential health care organizations in the country.
+To launch the campaign, Dr. Berwick and IHI set about recruiting some of the most influential health care organizations in the country.
 Among those he convinced to participate are the American Medical Association; American Nurses Association; Centers for Medicare & Medicaid Services (CMS), an agency of the U.S. Department of Health and Human Services; the Centers for Disease Control and Prevention; and the Joint Commission on Accreditation of Healthcare Organizations.
 The campaign encourages thousands of hospitals across the U.S. to make a commitment to implement the following actions within their facilities:

 Through its partners, IHI has been able to leverage the involvement of thousands of hospitals in the campaign.
 According to IHI more than 63,000 lives have already been saved because of the campaign.
 For all the campaign’s success, Dr. Berwick sees this as just the beginning.